 When the race was first run back in 2005 it was classed as a listed event, gaining Grade 3 status four years after its inauguration.

 CBO Rating | 6/10

 By the time this race comes around a lot of the punters who came for the experience rather than the racing might have started to make their way home or, at the very least, to the bar.
-Ladies Day is about the antics going on off the course as much as on it, after all.
-The Queen Mother Champion Chase is the event that captures the attention of the majority of people, so once that’s run some interest may wane.
+Champion Day is as much about the antics going on off the course as much as on it, after all.
+The Champion Hurdle is the event that captures the attention of the majority of people, so once that’s run some interest may wane.
 If you like your horses, however, then this should keep your attention with ease.
 It’s a chance to see some young horses at a crucial stage in their development and you might want to make a note of any of the ones that impress you.

 Watching a race that’s all about the development of the horses taking part in it might not appeal to everyone, but the Fred Winter Juvenile Novices’ Handicap Hurdle offers a good chance to either learn about the horses or to develop your knowledge of the sport in general.